Beachcombing along the UK shoreline is a great way to get the family out into the fresh air.

-By driftwood, we don’t mean large tree branches but often small pieces of water battered and sun-bleached sticks that can be used to make things like picture frames, ornaments or tied to a string and hung in a mobile.
+By driftwood, we don’t mean large tree branches but often small pieces of water-battered and sun-bleached sticks that can be used to make things like picture frames, and ornaments or tied to a string and hung in a mobile.
 You may even find some old fishing nets on the beach that can be recycled into the string for your mobile.

 Pebbles on a beach can look so inviting when wet and shiny, and very much like sea glass years of wave action create polished and colourful collector items.
 At Coast Radar, we love searching for larger flat stones with holes as they can make very nice and simple candlestick holders.

 Remember to take a break from your searching and have a pebble skimming competition.

 No visit to a beach would be without a collection of shells.
 For those creative amongst you then don’t just settle on perfect complete shells but look out for those with holes and then add them to some string with driftwood to make a great seaside mobile.